 Head of A Level PE: Mrs Carla Ward

-Within the practical units, you will develop your evaluative and analytical abilities during the observation of sport performance.
-A recent addition to the course content will also see you learning about the application of modern technologies and understanding of Biomechanics, in order to enhance performance in sport.
+Within the practical units, students develop their evaluative and analytical abilities during the observation of sport performance.
+Students also learn about the application of modern technologies and understanding of biomechanics, in order to enhance performance in sport.

-The academic strands of A Level PE link with other academic subjects such as Biology, Physics, History and Psychology.
+The academic strands of A Level PE link with other subjects such as biology, physics, history and psychology.

-Average of the A Level results in Physical Education achieved by Ipswich School students over the most recent three year period (2016, 2017 and 2018)
+The average of the A Level results in PE over the most recent three year period is: